aromajoin/hackaroma/README.md

      - Fresh Cut Grass
      - Burnt Rubber
      - Ocean
+     - Caramel

-   - There are 12 here, of which you may use 6 in one Aroma Shooter simultaneously.
+   - There are 13 (we have recently decided to add Caramel to the list) here, of which you may use 6 in one Aroma Shooter simultaneously.
 What do you think?
 Do these spark your creativity?

 4. How do I communicate with other Aroma Shooters through the Internet?